Unique handmade jewelry

-Ireland’s use of hand crafted jewelry reaches back thousands of years, back to when the Celts ruled the
+Ireland’s use of handcrafted jewellery reaches back thousands of years, back to when the Celts ruled the

 land.
 They were master metalsmiths and craftsmen.
-Warriors would often wear jewelry as a form of
+Warriors would often wear jewellery as a form of

 battle prowess, experience, and intimidation.
-Some would often run into battle with nothing but jewelry
+Some would often run into battle with nothing but jewellery

 to show their opponents their importance and success.
 Their status in society was indicated by the

-amount and quality of the jewelry worn.
-One of the favorite items worn by warriors would be neck
+amount and quality of the jewellery worn.
+One of the favourite items worn by warriors would be neck

 rings, covered in engravings, depending on how wealthy the warrior was.
 Jewelry followed culture into